zzxx53/DnD-JS-Query-Builder/README.md

 ```
 ###Properties and methods of the QueryTreeBuilder object
 * QueryTreeBuilder.buildIfStatement()
-  * Build a boolean expression representing the query criteria tree
+  * Builds a boolean expression representing the query criteria tree
   * Returns the boolean expression as a string
   * Takes one optional parameter: skipRebuildQueryObj -
 when set to true, will build a boolean expression directly from QueryTreeBuilder.queryObj without rebuilding it from the query criteria tree first